DaveTron4/tether/README.md

    PGPASSWORD=your_password_here
    ```

-   See `backend/.env.example` for all available options.
+   See `env.example` for all available options.

 5. **Run the Application**